siosphere/virge-stork/README.md

 available Websocket Servers, and will broadcast every push notification to all websocket servers.

-## Websocket Server
+## Websocket Client
-The websocket server subscribes to the ZMQ Publish server, and also handles the authentication of clients, and their topic subscriptions.

-When receiving messages from the ZMQ Publish Server it broadcasts to all subscribed.
+The websocket client subscribes to the ZMQ Publish server, when receiving messages from the ZMQ Publish Server it broadcasts to all subscribed.

+## Authentication Client
+The Auth Client handles the authentication of clients, and their topic subscriptions.

 ## Crossbar.io or other WAMP Router
 Usage requires using crossbar.io or another compliant WAMP Router.
 Stork